microsoft/CCF/sphinx/source/recovery.rst

 .. rubric:: Footnotes

-.. [#crash] When using Raft as consensus algorithm, CCF tolerates up to `N/2 - 1` crashed nodes (with `N` is the number of nodes constituing the network) before having to perform catastrophic recovery.
+.. [#crash] When using Raft as consensus algorithm, CCF tolerates up to `N/2 - 1` crashed nodes (where `N` is the number of nodes constituing the network) before having to perform catastrophic recovery.
 For example, in a 5-node network, no more than 2 nodes are allowed to fail.

 .. [#sealing] `Intel SGX Sealing <https://software.intel.com/en-us/blogs/2016/05/04/introduction-to-intel-sgx-sealing>`_.